Read about some our narrative medicine courses at the Columbia University Vagelos College of Physicians & Surgeons.

 1. Poetry: Close Readings and Craft | Owen Lewis, M.D.

 Loss, love, illness, and healing—contemporary poetry gives us a remarkable range of expression.
 Reading Hirsch or Tretheway, Hayes, Diaz or Kasischke, powerful voices move us.
 How do they do it?
 How can we make our own writing more compelling?
 Close reading is essential for good writing, so we will begin each session with a detailed examination of several poems, drawn mostly from contemporary writing.
-Readings will be grouped by, but not limited, to medical specialties (i.e. medicine, surgery, ob/gyn, psychiatry) to give us multiple models of writing about illness and healing.
+Readings will give us multiple models of writing about illness and healing.
 The essential questions we will be asking: how the author’s voice is represented on the page and what techniques are used to shape the reader’s experience.
 Elements of contemporary poetic craft will be highlighted: line length, line break and enjambment, compression, pacing, the lyric and the narrative, levels of diction, stanzaic organizations, and the use of metaphor.
 There will be some in-class writing and students’ work will be workshopped.
-Strategies of revision will be discussed—is the process one of “correcting” the poem, or one of “re-envisioning?”
+Strategies of revision will be discussed—is this process one of “correcting” the poem, or one of “re-envisioning?”

 Owen Lewis is a Clinical Professor of Psychiatry at Columbia in the Division of Child and Adolescent Psychiatry.
-He is the recipient of the 2016 International Hippocrates Prize for Poetry and Medicine (U.K.) and the 2016 Jean Pedrick Chapbook Prize from the New England Poetry Club (for Best Man.)
-He is also the author of the recently published Marriage Map, Sometimes Full of Daylight, and March in San Miguel.
+He is the recipient of the 2016 International Hippocrates Prize for Poetry and Medicine (U.K.) and the 2016 Jean Pedrick Chapbook Prize from the New England Poetry Club and a finalist for the 2017 Pablo Neruda Award.
+He is also the author of the recently published Marriage Map, best man, Sometimes Full of Daylight, and March in San Miguel.

 2. The City of the Hospital: The Medical Student as Writer | David Hellerstein, M.D.